arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 close(): Promise\<void\>

-Closes a TLSSocket connection.
+Closes a TLS socket connection.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Communication.NetStack